AFS students bring home four national AMSA scholastic awards

 By: Norman Martin

 Four standout students from Texas Tech's Department of Animal and Food Sciences have been selected to receive the American Meat Science Association's 2020 Undergraduate Scholastic Achievement Awards.
-Sponsored by ADM, the award promotes meat science by recognizing outstanding undergraduate students with potential for a career in meats.

 Among those honored are Megan Eckhardt of New Braunfels, Texas; Conner McKinzie of Stephenville, Texas; Chandler Sarchet of Shallowater, Texas; and Colton Smith of Kingfisher, Oklahoma.
 The students, some who recently graduated, will receive their honors in early August during the virtual 66th International Congress of Meat Science and Technology and the AMSA 73rd Reciprocal Meat Conference awards presentation.